 White Smoke

 Don’t ignore it, however, as the problem could become far worse.
-Even a small leak in the coolant can lead to overheating and serious risk of damage to the engine.
+Even a small leak in the coolant can lead to overheating and a serious risk of damage to the engine.
 A coolant leak can also mix with oil and cause serious headaches for you and your car.